bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-search-algo.md.md

 It is very important to note that no one knows exactly how the Google search engine and its algorithm work, and anyone who claims to do so is fundamentally false.

-Even if you go to Google's site, it will not share this information with anyone.
+Even if you go to Google’s site, it will not share this information with anyone.

 Since the introduction of Google search engine in 1997, its algorithm has undergone extensive and minor changes.

-At each general change, Google's algorithm has reviewed how the sites are displayed, and so far has tried to be able to show sites that are of the highest quality in terms of content, and therefore be able to display sites related to users' search terms. ; But the whole algorithm works in the same way in general, and the only difference is in the way and strategy of displaying sites:
+At each general change, Google’s algorithm has reviewed how the sites are displayed, and so far has tried to be able to show sites that are of the highest quality in terms of content, and therefore be able to display sites related to users’ search terms. ; But the whole algorithm works in the same way in general, and the only difference is in the way and strategy of displaying sites:

-1\.
-Analyze input data
+1. Analyze input data

-2\.
-Compare input data with pages
+2. Compare input data with pages

-3\.
-Ranking of useful pages
+3. Ranking of useful pages

-4\.
-Considering the geographical location
+4. Considering the geographical location

-5\.
-Show the best results
+5. Show the best results

 Google algorithms each have different purposes, but in general, the purpose of all of them is generally to select the best websites to display on the search results page for users.

-now ; Briefly, we name some of Google's algorithms as captions.
+now ; Briefly, we name some of Google’s algorithms as captions.

 1.Panda algorithm was first introduced in February 2011 with the advent of languages, and its task was to prevent copying, writing or photographing.